asheeshsingh1/Task-Board-Manager-App/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-* Project aims at user interaction with books.
+* Project aims at user interaction with Todo List Via Board.
-* User can add, read or delete a story
+* User can add, read , update or delete a Board or a Task under a Board.

 Functionalities:
 * User needs to authorize first.
-* After authorization user can add, read or delete the story
+* After authorization user can add, read, update or delete the task or a board
-* If user is not authorised or parameters passed are not appropriate then error will shown
+* If user is not authorised or parameters passed are not appropriate then error will be shown

 ### Built With
 [NodeJs]
 [Javascript]
- [BrainStorming]
+[MongoDB]
+[JWT]
+[BCRYPTJS]

 <!-- GETTING STARTED -->
 ## Getting Started